-According to the new project management structure the project is managed by an external Project Manager who was selected by tender.
-The Project Manager has two assistants, a Technical Coordinator and a Project Administrator who are employed by the Coordinating Beneficiary specifically for the project work and for the project duration.
+According to the new project management structure the project was managed by an external Project Manager who was selected by tender.
+The Project Manager had two assistants, a Technical Coordinator and a Project Administrator who were employed by the Coordinating Beneficiary specifically for the project work and for the project duration.

-The Project Administrator is substituted from 15 May 2017 because of her maternity leave.
+The Project Administrator was substituted from 15 May 2017 to 1 June 2018 because of her maternity leave.